Sheila-Ha/Social-Network-API/README.md

     THEN I am able to successfully create, update, and delete users and thoughts in my database

     WHEN I test API POST and DELETE routes in Insomnia
-    THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
+    THEN I am able to successfully create and delete reactions to thoughts and add and delete friends to a user’s friend list

 ## Usage